lacoseismic/nshmp-haz/docs/pages/Calculation-Configuration.md

 6. `rate.bins`: This field maps to a data container that specifies the following default magnitude binning range and interval: `"bins": { "mMin": 4.2, "mMax": 9.4, "Δm": 0.1 }`.
 The `bins` object must be fully specified; partial overrides do not apply to nested JSON objects.
-7. `site.z1p0` and `site.z2p5`: Basin terms may be specified as `null` or `NaN` (both unquoted).
-   `null` is preferred as `NaN` does not conform to the JSON spec.
-When trying to override default values, however, a `null` term will be ignored whereas `NaN` will override any existing value.
-8. `performance.optimizeGrids`: Gridded seismicity source optimizations are currently implemented for any non-fixed strike grid source.
+7. `performance.optimizeGrids`: Gridded seismicity source optimizations are currently implemented for any non-fixed strike grid source.
 For any site, rates across all azimuths are aggregated in tables of distance and magnitude.
-9. `performance.smoothGrids`: Resample gridded seismicity sources close to a site.
+8. `performance.smoothGrids`: Resample gridded seismicity sources close to a site.
-10. `performance.systemPartition`: The number of ruptures in a fault-system source to process concurrently.
+9. `performance.systemPartition`: The number of ruptures in a fault-system source to process concurrently.

 ## Default Intensity Measure Levels (IMLs)